aurnob/fonts/README.md

     <code>npm install</code>
 </pre>

 Copy the contents of .env.example to .env file.
 Fill up the database credentials(DB_HOST, DB_NAME, DB_USER, DB_PASS) according to your database.
+Import font.sql on your database.

-initiate your server by
+Initiate your server by

 <pre>
     <code>php -S localhost:8000 -t public</code>